Form 1099-MISC for independent consultants (6 step guide)

-Before you can file your taxes, you must ensure you have all of your invoice templates, forms and records.
+Before you can file your self employment taxes, you must ensure you have all of your invoice templates, forms, independent contractor agreements, and records.
 One of the most essential forms to include in your tax calculations and filing is the Form 1099-MISC.
 This report, which is specific to independent contractors and freelancers, will be necessary for making sure all of the info on your tax return is accurate.
 Remember that you can use Bonsai tax to identify tax deductions and estimate quarterly taxes.

 1. What is the 1099-MISC?